 - Shoot through umbrella set up

-To be able to use an umbrella both ways make sure you buy one that has a removable black exterior.
+To use an umbrella both ways you need one that has a removable black exterior.
 Not all photography umbrellas offer both functions.
 Many are just shoot through or just reflective.

-Like with softboxes, the bigger the umbrella the softer the light will be.
+Like with softbox light modifiers, the bigger the umbrella the softer the light will be.
 However, if you’re working in a very small space, or in a room with low ceilings, a really big umbrella will be a problem.

 1. Shoot through umbrella lighting